 Try Walking Meetings

-Just because you are in a meeting doesn’t mean you have to be sitting at your desk.
-Grab your headset or earbuds and walk outside or on the treadmill during a conference call or meeting.
-If you work in an office, turn your one-on-one meetings into a walking meeting.
+Just because you are in a meeting doesn't mean you have to be sitting at your home office desk.
+Grab your headset or earbuds and walk outside or on the treadmill during a conference call or meeting in your home office.
+Get inspired by a design you found on Pinterest photo.
+If you work in a home office, turn your one-on-one design meetings into a walking meeting.

 Sit on a Stability Ball

-Instead of sitting on a typical office chair, swap it out for an exercise ball.
-It’s great for helping relieve back pain and improving your posture.
-While you are sitting on the stability ball, it’s easy to do gentle stretches that help your spine, neck, and pelvis.
+Instead of sitting on a typical office chair at home, swap it out for an exercise ball in your home design.
+Get inspired by a Pinterest photo.
+It's great for designing your home office and improving your posture, relieving back pain.
+I found inspiration for my home office design from a Pinterest photo.
+While you are sitting on the stability ball in your home office, it’s easy to do gentle stretches that help your spine, neck, and pelvis.
+You can even find inspiration for your home office design on Pinterest photos.

 How Stand-Up Desks Promote Wellness